Proposed Russian annexation of Transnistria: History

-Igor Smirnov (top), Yevgeny Shevchuk (center) and Vadim Krasnoselsky (bottom), all the presidents Transnistria has had.
-All of them have attempted to formally integrate Transnistria into Russia at some point.
+Igor Smirnov (top), Yevgeny Shevchuk (center) and Vadim Krasnoselsky (bottom), the presidents of Transnistria since de facto independence; all have attempted to formally integrate Transnistria into Russia at some point.

 Transnistria's co-official flag, almost identical to the flag of Russia.
 It was officially adopted in 2017.

 Following Russia's formal annexation of Crimea on 18 March 2014, speculation arose regarding if Transnistria would also be next.
 In fact, barely on the same day of the annexation of Crimea, Mikhail Burla, Speaker of the Supreme Council of Transnistria (that is, the chairperson of the Transnistrian parliament), sent a letter in the name of the Transnistrian Supreme Council to the then Chairman of the State Duma (one of the two houses of the Parliament of Russia) Sergey Naryshkin calling for changes in Russian laws to facilitate a future annexation of Transnistria by Russia.
 Moreover, according to March 2014 reports from the freelancer journalist Mitra Nazar, people in Transnistria were then hoping to be annexed by Russia and were seeing the annexation of Crimea as a "sign of hope".
 A pensioner she interviewed said she hoped annexation by Russia would bring higher pensions and a better future for the younger generations.

 President of Moldova Nicolae Timofti replied to Burla's letter by warning Russia not to try to annex Transnistria, saying that it would be "a mistake" on Russia's part and that it would end up "further damaging its international status".
 Jean-Claude Juncker, former Prime Minister of Luxembourg and the then future President of the European Commission, prompted the European Union (EU) to take measures to avoid Moldova from being "the next victim of Russian aggression".
 The President of Romania Traian Băsescu called for Moldova's accession process into the EU to be accelerated, with the country's security depending on this according to him.